 It is possible to have your crown prepared and fitted within the same appointment using our CEREC technology.
-Look at CEREC crowns.
+Take a look at our CEREC crowns here.

-Crowns are made from porcelain or ceramic and are widely used where a tooth has become too badly broken to be restored using a filling.
-The damaged tooth will be prepared to receive the crown and digital scans/impressions then taken to facilitate the manufacture of the crown.
-On completion, the crown is attached to the prepared tooth using a strong dental adhesive.
-The aesthetics of your smile are all important, so the crown will be prepared in a shade and shape that matches your natural teeth, providing you with a strong and realistic looking restoration.
+On completion, the crown is attached to the prepared tooth using a strong dental adhesive (3).
+The aesthetics of your smile are important, so the crown will be prepared in a shade and shape that matches your natural teeth, providing you with a strong and realistic-looking restoration.